Recovering long-range cumulative response to geometric frustration in quasi-1d systems, mediated by constitutive softness

-The compatibility condition becomes $\delta=\eta'+\xi$.
-Following \cite{ME21a}, the energy of the optimal cumulative response scales as $\frac{\alpha (l_0-l_1)^2}{24 \Bar{l}^3}L^3$, while the energy of the uniform structure is $\frac{2 (l_0-l_1)^2}{\Bar{l} (\frac{1}{\beta} +\frac{1}{\gamma} )}L$.
-Their crossing at $L \sim \frac{\Bar{l}}{\sqrt{\alpha(\frac{1}{\beta}+\frac{1}{\gamma})}}$, defines the frustration-saturation length scale.
+alongside the compatibility condition $\delta-\xi=\eta'$.
+From this condition, utilizing the approach presented in \cite{ME21a} we may predict the energy to scale super-extensively as $M^\lambda$, with $\lambda=3$.
+Indeed, allowing the fields to adopt uniform gradients results in a cumulative response whose energy scales as $\frac{\alpha (l_0-l_1)^2}{24 \Bar{l}^3}L^3$.
+Comparing this energy to the optimal non-cumulative solution with vanishing gradients, $\frac{2 (l_0-l_1)^2}{\Bar{l} (\frac{1}{\beta} +\frac{1}{\gamma} )}L$, predicts their crossing at $\Tilde{L} \sim \frac{\Bar{l}}{\sqrt{\alpha(\frac{1}{\beta}+\frac{1}{\gamma})}}$, defining the frustration saturation length-scale.
 This Hamiltonian can be solved exactly \cite{WG24,Le25}, and the obtained solution is in agreement with these results.
 The full solution for both the discrete and the continuous cases, as well as the analysis based on the compatibility condition, can be found in the supplementary material.
-Notice that due to the linearity of the compatibility condition, the rest lengths mismatch, $(l_1-l_0)$, associated with the amplitude of the frustration, does not affect the saturation length scale.
-Thus, in order to have a cumulative response over a length scale much larger than $\Bar{l}$, the coupling strength between the chains must be much weaker than within the chains, i.e. $\alpha \ll \beta,\gamma$.
+Notice that due to the linearity of the compatibility condition, the rest-length mismatch, $(l_1-l_0)$, associated with the amplitude of the frustration, does not affect $\Tilde{L}$.
+Thus, in order to have a cumulative response over $\Tilde{L} \gg \Bar{l}$, the coupling strength between the chains must be much weaker than within the chains, i.e. $\alpha \ll \beta,\gamma$.
 In any other case, the cumulative response decays exponentially near the boundaries, with an associated decay length of the order of $\Bar{l}$.
-Notice that in the limit of one chain being infinitely stiff, i.e. $\gamma\gg \beta,\alpha$, this system recovers the long-studied model of incommensurability \cite{FV49} relevant for understanding the interface between crystals \cite{FV49,Bak82,RCIT14}, chains of DNA polybricks \cite{BWB+20b,WG24} and in the production of quantum dots \cite{BS12,JPW+19}.
+Even though this system is strictly $1D$, $\alpha$ couples the longitudinal response within the chains transversely, effectively playing the role of shear.
+Notice that in the limit of one chain being infinitely stiff, i.e. $\gamma\gg \beta,\alpha$, this system recovers the long-studied model of incommensurability \cite{FV49} relevant for understanding interfaces between crystals \cite{FV49,Bak82,RCIT14}, chains of DNA polybricks \cite{BWB+20b,WG24} and quantum-dot production \cite{BS12,JPW+19}.
+For the remainder of this manuscript we consider the symmetric case and set $\gamma=\beta$.
 This system can be generalized to $N$ sequentially coupled chains.
-Figure \ref{fig:incom} shows numerically obtained minimal-energy conformations for systems of $2$, $5$ and $25$ coupled chains, together with scatter plots of the energy per unit length as a function of the total chain length, for different values of $\beta/\alpha$.
-The length scale beyond which the cumulative response saturates, scales as the square root of the ratio between the intra- and inter-chain spring constants, effectively reflecting the ratio of stretching to shear moduli.
-We also examined how this characteristic length varies with the number of coupled chains, corresponding to the system’s effective width.
-Although the model is strictly one-dimensional and lacks an intrinsic transverse length-scale, panel (f) shows that the decay length of the boundary layer increases approximately linearly with this effective width.
+Fig. \ref{fig:incom} shows the numerically obtained minimal-energy conformations for systems of two and five coupled chains for different values of $\beta/\alpha$.
+In both cases $\Tilde{L}$ scales as $\sqrt{\beta/\alpha}$, effectively reflecting the ratio of stretching to shear moduli.
+We also examined how $\Tilde{L}$ varies with the number of coupled chains, corresponding to the system’s effective width.
+Although the model is strictly $1D$ and lacks an intrinsic transverse length-scale, the decay length of the boundary layer increases approximately linearly with this effective width.